secureblue/secureblue.dev/content/FAQ.md

 ### [Why is my virtual machine integration broken?](#vm-integration)
 {: #vm-integration}

-In order to use SPICE integration with a secureblue guest, such as the shared clipboard and automatic display resolution setting, you must enable XWayland:
+In order to use SPICE integration with a secureblue guest, such as the shared clipboard and automatic display resolution setting, you must enable Xwayland:

 ```
-ujust toggle-xwayland
+ujust set-xwayland on
 ```

 ### [Why can't I see any network services? (e.g. printers, Google Cast, file servers, IoT)](#mdns-resolution)